Photo grabbed from the Film Development Council of the Philippines' official Facebook page.

-The short film “Mamang Kutsero” produced by 19/20 productions tackled the plight of the Lesbian, Gay, Bisexual and Transgender (LGBT) community as it narrates a story of a homosexual driver of a horse-drawn calash in Intramuros.
+The short film “Mamang Kutsero” produced by 19/20 productions tackled the plight of the Lesbian, Gay, Bisexual, and Transgender (LGBT) community as it narrates a story of a homosexual driver of a horse-drawn calash in Intramuros.

 The Special Award is a prize given to one or two production teams chosen by a group of film critics from FDCP.

-Communication Arts senior Aaron Salem expressed his amazement on how the film achieved the award, noting the struggles they have endured during the making.
+Communication Arts senior, Aaron Salem expressed his amazement on how the film achieved the award, noting the struggles they have endured during the making.

-Moreover, when asked about the edge of their output among other entries, Communication Arts major Olivia Dayao said: “Nanalo kami, sa tingin ko dahil nakuha namin ‘yong touch of comedy.
+When asked about the edge of their output among other entries, Communication Arts major Olivia Dayao said: “Nanalo kami, sa tingin ko dahil nakuha namin ‘yong touch of comedy.
 Which is one of our wildcards na dapat ma-achieve namin, and ‘yong touch of family kung saan si Bea [one of the characters], nakahanap siya ng pamilya sa piling ng isang bading na may halong nanay na at tatay pa.”

-19/20 Productions is composed of Raven Pedron and Olivia Dayao as directors, Jose Montecillo as editor, and Aaron Salem as the director of photography.
+19/20 Productions is composed of Raven Pedron and Olivia Dayao as directors, Jose Montecillo as an editor, and Aaron Salem as the director of photography.